NorthDevelopment/NorthClient/README.md

 //Note: If you need Help, feel free to join the Discord or Report the Issue on GitHub.
 ```
+---
+Docker:
+1. If not already done, [install Docker and Docker Compose (v2.10+)](https://docs.docker.com/engine/install/)
+2. Copy and configure the config
+      file `curl -L -o settings.yml https://raw.githubusercontent.com/NorthDevelopment/NorthClient/main/settings.yml`
+3. Copy and configure your docker compose
+   file `curl -L -o docker-compose.yml https://raw.githubusercontent.com/NorthDevelopment/NorthClient/main/docker-compose.prod.yml`
+4. Run `docker compose up` (the logs will be displayed in the current shell)
+5. Open `http://localhost:<port>` or `http://<ip-of-your-server>:<port>` in your web browser (make sure to properly configure
+   the firewall of your server)
+6. Run `docker compose up -d` to run the Docker containers in detached daemon mode

 <br/><br/><br/>
 ## :eyes:  Preview